killianvervelle/Reinforcement_Learning_for_Software_Quality_Assurance/a2c/README.md

 ```

 #### Visualization of Results
-Graphs and metrics summarizing the agent's performance can be visualized using TensorBoard or the custom plotting script in the main file:
+Graphs and metrics summarizing the agent's performance can be visualized using TensorBoard or the custom plotting script in the main file.
 <div align="center">
   <img src="../img/a2cresults.png" alt="Alt text" width="2000">
 </div>